Digital Transformation

 Legacy system reliance in this sector is a massive drag on productivity and compliance.

-Digital transformation is not merely an option but a strategic imperative for 'Other manufacturing n.
+Digital Transformation is highly relevant for 'Other manufacturing n.

 Digitalization is the only viable path to scale for high-skill, labor-constrained professional firms.